aivaraleksiev/Sticky-notes.com/README.md

 # Sticky-notes.com

 ## Summary
-A place where you can have your notes online.
+A place where you can add your notes online.